FOREX-Dollar hits highest vs yen since 2002, Aussie sags on capex disappointment

 “Macro funds betting on a September Fed rate hike have increased their long exposure to the dollar, which was the main driving force behind the rise this week,” said Yunosuke Ikeda, head of FX strategy at Nomura Securities, which has many hedge fund clients.

+“Longer-term, little stands in the way of further JPY losses,” said Greg Moore, senior currency strategist at RBC.

+But traders added that players are now wary of potential verbal intervention by Japanese officials to steady the yen.

-Traders said they were watching out for more verbal intervention to steady the yen after Japanese policymakers cautioned markets on Wednesday against pushing the yen down too rapidly.
+On Wednesday, Japanese policymakers cautioned markets against pushing the yen down too rapidly.

 Finance ministers and central bankers from the Group of Seven industrialized nations will discuss recent foreign exchange movements when they meet in Germany this week, a senior Canadian official said on Monday.

 Nomura’s Ikeda said he doubts if the dollar/yen pair will test the 125 yen-mark anytime soon.
-“I expect hedge funds will lock in profits before next week’s U.S. nonfarm payrolls (due on Friday next week).”
+“I expect hedge funds will lock in profits before next week’s U.S. payroll report (due on Friday next week).”

-The Australian dollar skidded more than half a U.S. cent after weaker-than-expected business investment figures fuelled expectations for more easing by the Reserve Bank of Australia.

-The U.S. currency, however, shed some ground against the euro amid tentative hopes that cash-strapped Greece may be nearing a deal to secure fresh funding.
+The dollar, however, shed some ground against the euro amid tentative hopes that cash-strapped Greece may be nearing a deal to secure fresh funding.

 The Greek government said on Wednesday it is starting to draft an agreement with its euro zone partners and the International Monetary Fund that would pave the way for aid.